Pharmacist licenses and Pharmacy permits expire on September 30 of even years (e.g., 2018, 2020).

 If you do not complete renewal before the expiration date, your license will lapse.
 It is illegal for a Pharmacist to practice in Delaware or a Pharmacy or other type of facility to operate in Delaware while the license is lapsed.

 You may file a late renewal application up to 60 days after the expiration date.
 You must pay a late fee in addition to the renewal fee.
 Even though you can file a late renewal application, it is illegal to practice as a Pharmacist or to operate a Pharmacy or facility until the license is actually renewed.
 The late period is not a “grace period.”

 All Pharmacists who submit late renewal applications will be selected for audit of their CE.

 If you fail to renew by the end of the 60-day period, your license will terminate.
 If you wish to resume practicing as a Pharmacist in Delaware or operating the Pharmacy or other facility in Delaware after termination, you must reapply for a new license.

-If you are not practicing as a Pharmacist in Delaware, you may submit a written request to place your license in inactive status.
-You are not permitted to practice in Delaware while your license is in inactive status.
+If you are not practicing as a Pharmacist in Delaware, you may request inactive status.
+To place your license in inactive status, submit a written request and the required status change fee to the Board.
+Your license may remain in inactive status for up to four years.
+You are not permitted to practice in Delaware while your license is inactive.

 Your license may remain in inactive status for up to four years.
 To resume practicing in Delaware during the four-year period, you must reactivate your license to active status.
 See 24 Del.
 C . §2512.